token2/fido2_bulkenroll_entraid/README.md

 1. Log in to an application like Microsoft Teams (even if unlicensed).
 2. Choose the option **"Sign in to all your apps"**.
 3. This will add your credentials to the session, allowing you to select the logged-in account when running the script.
+4. The latest update of `read_serial_t2.exe` also allows you to disable or enable the HID functionality of the key using the `-hid 0` or `-hid 1` option.
+Please note that HID is used for TOTP functionality with companion apps over USB, so only disable it (`-hid 0`) if you do not intend to use the TOTP feature of the key..

 ## Using the Tool